About William Cotter

 I am a doctoral candidate in the joint PhD program in Anthropology & Linguistics.
 Prior to joining the Department of Linguistics and School of Anthropology, I completed a Master’s of Arts in Sociolinguistics of the Arab World at the University of Essex.
 My Master’s research examined Arabic dialect contact in the Gaza Strip between indigenous Gaza Palestinians and Palestinian refugees originally from the city of Jaffa.
 More recently, in the summer of 2015 I conducted a three month pilot fieldwork project examining dialect contact in a Palestinian refugee camp in northern Jordan.

-- Cotter, William M. (under review).
+- Cotter, William M. (accepted pending revisions).
 The Arabic dialect of Gaza City.
 Journal of the International Phonetic Association.

-- Cotter, William M. and Mary-Caitlyn Valentinsson. (accepted pending revisions).
+- Cotter, William M. and Mary-Caitlyn Valentinsson.
+2018.
 Bivalent class indexing in the sociolingusitics of specialty coffee talk.
-Journal of Sociolinguistics.
+Journal of Sociolinguistics 22(5): 489-515.

 - Hall-Lew, Lauren, Mirjam Eiswirth, Mary-Caitlyn Valentinsson, and William M. Cotter.
 2017.
-Northern Arizona Vowels, in Valerie Fridland, Tyler Kendall, Betsy Evans and Alicia Wassink (eds.)
-Speech in the Western States, Volume 2: Inland West, Chapter 4, pp. 59-82.
-Publication of the American Dialect Society.
-Durham, NC: Duke University Press.
+Northern Arizona Vowels.
+American Speech 92, Supplement (102)1: 59-82.
+(Publication of the American Dialect Society - Speech in the Western States, Volume 2: Inland West).

 - Cotter, William M. 2017.
 Not-so-strange bedfellows: Language documentation and sociolinguistics in Gaza.
 Canadian Journal of Linguistics 62(4): 596-613.